FredericFerriere/metaheuristics_assignment/shiftedRastrigin/README.md

 Optimum found: -330 (known optimum -330)

-number of function evaluations: 41250
+number of function evaluations: 41,250

-computational Time: 5.05 s
+computational Time: 1.94 s

 Nota: Given the nature of the algorithm, we cannot obtain convergence curves.

+### Calculating the number of function evaluations

+No calculation needed, the algorithm already returns the number of function evaluations rather than the number of iterations.